jckail/portfolio/README.md

 The application is containerized using Docker, making it easy to deploy and run in various environments.

+### Why FastAPI and Streamlit?

+- **FastAPI** was chosen for its high performance, easy integration with other services, and built-in support for asynchronous programming.
+It allows for efficient handling of multiple requests and easy linking of various components to the personal website.

+- **Streamlit** was selected as a challenge to explore a different approach to web development, moving away from traditional frameworks like React or Svelte.
+It offers rapid prototyping capabilities and seamless integration with Python-based backends, making it an excellent choice for this dynamic resume project.

 ## How It Works

 1. The backend (FastAPI) serves the resume data through various endpoints: